espositoandrea/chatidea/nlu-model/README.md

 This directory holds the scripts and configuration files for the Natural Language Understanding model used by CHATIDEA.

+## Running the Training

+Open a shell in this directory (the `nlu-model` directory) and execute `poetry run dvc repro`.
+Please be sure that the dependencies identified in `dvc.yaml` match the ones you defined in your `.env` file!

 ## Dependencies Warning

 All dependencies are tracked using Poetry.
 However, RASA still declares a dependency on Pydantic 1.x.
 This conflicts